Herman Isacks op den Graeff: Germantown Settlement

 Plan of lots in Germantown, Pennsylvania, in 1689, showing lot owners in 1689 and 1714.
 Derick op den Graeff owned the lot 3.

 Herman op den Graeff and his family were one of the original thirteen families which founded Germantown.
 He continued his trade as linen weaver and remained prominent in Germantown civic and religious life.
 He farming his own Land and became an agent for the large landholder Jacob Telner and Dirck Sipman, both from Krefeld as well.
 Like his brother Derick, he was a member of the Germantown Quaker meeting.
 Unlike his brothers Derick and Abraham, he did not sign the first protest against slavery in colonial America in 1688.
 In 1689 he was one of the eleven men to whom William Penn granted the charter of Germantown, where he was named as Hermann Isaacs opte Graef, towne President (a sort of burgomaster).
 Penn directed Herman, his brother Derick and Thones Kunders to be the first burgesses, and Abraham [Op den Graeff], with Jacob Isaacs Van Bebber, Johannes Kassel, Heifert Papen, Hermann Bon and Dirck Van Kolk to be the first committee-men.
 In 1691, Thomas Lloyd, Deputy General of Pennsylvania had granted a naturalisation to sixtytwo of the first Germantown settlers as citizens of Pennsylvania (and therefore of England) with the status of freeman including the three Op den Graeff brothers and also other important members of the settlement, Francis Daniel Pastorius and William Rittenhouse.

 Around 1691, the Quaker George Keith concluded that the Quakers had strayed too far from orthodox Christianity.
 This led to sharp differences of opinion with his fellow believers.
 Also the Krefeld Quakers were already involved in the controversy.
 The Krefeld Quaker advocates were Herman op den Graeff and his brother Abraham who sided Keith.
 Their other brother Derick op den Graeff was their opponent, who sided the conservative Quakers.
 He was also a co-signer of the judgment against Keith, which excluded him from the Quaker community.
 He was fined five pounds by a secular court.
 Herman on the other hand was one of a group of 69 men who wrote a letter defending Keith.
 No other German family was as deeply involved in the conflict as the Op den Graeffs.
-After that controversity Herman and Abraham lost influence and favor and Herman didn't hold any official position.
+After that controversy Herman and Abraham lost influence and favor and Herman didn't hold any official position.

 According to the book William Penn and the Dutch Quaker Migration to Pennsylvania by Prof. William I. Hull, his heir was his brother Abraham, the only one of the three brothers Op den Graeff (beside Derick and Herman) who had descendants.
 It's not sure if he died in 1704 or 1708, after having moved to Delaware County.